Brunswick Surgery Counselling Service

 Number of Sessions

-This is a short–term counselling service, the maximum total number of sessions including your initial assessment is 8.
-Any missed appointment or one cancelled within 48 hours will count as a session so will be lost to you.
+This is a short–term counselling service, the maximum total number of sessions including your initial assessment is 8, this may be reduced if you are returning for further sessions.
+Any missed appointment or one cancelled by you within 24 hours will count as a session so will be lost to you and to the service.
 If you think you will miss more than 2 appointments within an 8 week plan we are likely to ask you to delay starting until after that, otherwise you are taking a space needed for another patient.
-There may be certain situations when extended sessions can be offered by negotiation between you, your counsellor, Sue Bentley and your GP.
 It is expected that any child care arrangements will be in place in plenty of time to avoid missing any sessions.
-Children are not allowed to come into sessions with you.
+No other person is allowed to come into sessions with you.
+Our missed appointment policy will be clarified in the client contract you will be asked to sign at your assessment.

-If you need to cancel a pre-arranged appointment please give your counsellor at least 48 hours notice by leaving a message or text on her mobile phone, she will give you her number and it is most important you keep it to hand.
-If it is not possible to call before your appointment in the case of an emergency, please leave a message as soon as you can.
-Unless your counsellor has at least 48 hours notice of cancellation, for any reason, you will forfeit that session, so please avoid this happening if you possibly can.
-Missed appointments often mean another patient has waited longer than necessary to be seen.
+If you need to cancel a pre-arranged appointment please give your counsellor at least 24 hours notice by leaving a message or text on her mobile phone, she will give you her number and it is most important you keep it to hand.
+If in case of an emergency it is not possible to call before your appointment, please leave a message on her mobile phone as soon as you can.
 If you do not attend without giving notice and have not contacted your counsellor within 24 hours she will contact you.
-If your counsellor has to cancel an appointment for any reason she will give you as much notice as possible.
+Any missed appointment of those planned at your assessment, for any reason, will be forfeited and if more than 2 are missed with or without notice, your counsellor has the right to terminate your sessions.
+Missed appointments will mean another patient has waited longer than necessary to be seen.
+If your counsellor has to cancel an appointment she will give you as much notice as possible.

 Last Session and Feedback

 We hope you will find counselling helpful.
-Your GP, Sue Bentley and/or the Business Manager Louise Laithwaite, would value your feedback.
-You will be invited to complete a Client Satisfaction Questionnaire at your penultimate session and the assessment questionnaire again with your counsellor during your last session.
-On completion of counselling your GP will be advised by your counsellor of your attendance as well as of any missed or late cancelled appointments in a brief discharge summary.
-This will be copied to your NHS computer records, you may request a copy if you wish.
+Your GP, Sue Bentley and/or the Brunswick Practice Manager Leana Burrage would value your feedback.
+You will be invited to complete a Client Feedback Questionnaire at your penultimate session and the assessment questionnaire again with your counsellor during your last session.
+On completion of counselling your GP will be advised by your counsellor of your attendance as well as any missed or late cancelled appointments in a brief discharge summary.
+This form will be completed with you during your last session and will be copied to your medical computer records of which you will be offered a copy.

 Code of Ethics

 Please leave a message with your name, phone number and the name of the GP who referred you if Sue does not answer in person.
-She will return your call as soon as possible, if she has not done so within two days please leave another message on her mobile.
-NB Sue will NOT normally contact you first to make an assessment appointment.
+She will return your call as soon as possible, if she has not done so within two days please leave another message.

 For further advice and information regarding counselling: